 Major emphasis lies on personal experience.
 Practice in cytopathology of all body sites on a regular basis should serve as sufficient preparation for the exam.

 A valuable source of information are online educational sites such as the IAC Educational Resources page.
 Please note that these cases are excellent to sharpen your visual recognition capacity but are not representative of the examination as many present rare entities.

 The examination for the International Board of Cytopathology is given approximately six to eight times each year worldwide.

-The completed application form with 2 signed, passport sized photographs and other documentation should be mailed to:
+The completed application form with one signed, passport sized photograph and other documentation should be mailed to:

 The International Academy of Cytology